runeking2006/runeking2006/README.md

 - Interactive maps and time-series visualizations with Streamlit
 - Developed as a Smart India Hackathon (SIH) project

 📄 Enterprise Document Intelligence
-- Built AI document processing system using Python, Streamlit, and EasyOCR
+Built AI document processing system using Python, Streamlit, and EasyOCR.
 - Implemented document classification for invoices, contracts, forms, and ID documents
 - Extracted entities such as names, invoice numbers, dates, and amounts using regex
 - Designed sensitive data masking for Aadhaar, phone numbers, and emails